QHarshil/quickverify-landing/README.md

 ## Linking to the SDK

 CTA buttons point to the QuickVerify SDK repository at [github.com/QHarshil/quickverify-sdk](https://github.com/QHarshil/quickverify-sdk); adjust the URLs in `src/pages/Home.tsx` if the SDK ever lives elsewhere.

+## Deployment (GitHub Pages)

+This repository includes `.github/workflows/deploy.yml`, which:

+1. Checks out `main`, installs dependencies with `npm ci`, and runs `npm run build`.
+2. Uploads the `dist/` folder as a Pages artifact.
+3. Publishes to the `gh-pages` branch via `actions/deploy-pages`.

+To use it, enable GitHub Pages for the repo and select “GitHub Actions” as the source.
+No build artifacts need to be committed—GitHub Actions generates them every push to `main`.